Learning Support Assistant

 About the Role:

-The 1 to 1 Learning Support Worker will engage with an individual pupil, our students, teachers and support workers.
-Being responsible for assisting, with day to day learning and social skills.
-The successful candidate will be required to work 8.30am – 5.30pm Monday to Friday.
+The Learning Support Assistants will engage with a class of pupils or an individual pupil, teachers and other school staff.
+A Learning Support Assistant is responsible for assisting with day to day learning and social skills.
+The successful candidates will be required to work 8.30am – 5.30pm Monday to Friday.

-- To assist teachers in developing and implementing individual educational programmes.
+- To assist teachers in developing and implementing educational programmes.

-- To support and transport an individual and on occasion small groups of children on vocational college courses offsite.
+- To support and transport a class group or an individual on vocational college courses offsite.

 - To prepare materials and equipment.

-- To transport children home and on educational visits etc.
+- To transport children home and on educational visits when necessary.

 - Basic computer literacy skills